 We currently employ three modern apprentices and are taking an active role in this year’s Scottish Apprenticeship Week supported by Developing the Young Workforce Moray.

-Apprentices from AES Solar and other local companies took part in a live social media broadcast to schools throughout the region.
+Apprentices from AES Solar and other local companies took part in a live social media broadcast to local schools throughout the region.

-AES Solar is the longest established solar thermal manufacturer in Western Europe installs solar thermal and PV panels for both domestic and commercial projects.
+AES Solar is the longest established solar thermal manufacturer in Western Europe and installs solar thermal and PV panels for both domestic and commercial projects.